 THE ESSENTIAL GUIDE TO NATURAL FOOD COLORS

 Colors play such an important part of our eating experience.
-It is often the first thing we notice about food and the first thing that makes us want to eat it or not.
+It is certainly the first thing we notice about food and the first thing that makes us want to eat it or not.

 Artificial dyes might look pretty cool and appealing but most of these artificial food colors are full of chemicals and not really good for your overall health.
 These colors have been linked with a vast number of health problems.